yuantailing/cgservice/README.md

 1. Configure GitHub OAuth and initialize database for download.
 1. Letsencrypt domain name is not properly configured, so it's failed to issue SSL certificates.
 1. Edit apache2 (and netredirect) *\*-le-ssl.conf* to use SSL, and edit HTTP configs to redirect to HTTPS.
-1. Edit *.env* to force vsftpd to use SSL connections.
+1. Edit *.env* to force pyftpd to use SSL connections.
 1. If your server is out of Tsinghua University, please change `ms-dns` to another DNS server in *pptp/conf/pptpd-options*.
 1. Add a service to run letsencrypt in cycle to renew certificates.
 1. Add a service to run backup in cycle.